 Driving to Nicosia

 Alternatively, if you have hired a car to get around Cyprus there is a car park near the walled city.
 It is located at the Tripoli Bastion, which is near the Paphos Gate.
 Travel Supermarket has a free and easy fast comparison on car hire, which you can pick up at any Cyprus airport.
+Just like in Hammamet and Tabarka Tunisia, it is easier to get around by car than by public transport.

 18. Extra things to do in Nicosia